pnkvalavala/multivoice/README.md

 2. **Web Application Usage**:

-   - Users can access the Multivoice web application without the need to clone the repository.
-The application leverages Streamlit for user interaction and seamless integration with other modules.
+   - The application leverages Streamlit for user interaction and seamless integration with other modules.

    - The user-friendly interface allows users to upload a JSON file and an MP3 audio file.
-The JSON file follows a specific structure (detailed below) containing user information and dialogues with timestamps.
+The JSON file follows a [specific structure](https://github.com/pnkvalavala/Multivoice/blob/main/sample_data/dialogues.json)  containing user information and dialogues with timestamps.

 3. **Dialogues Preprocessing**:

    - The uploaded JSON file is preprocessed to extract user dialogues and convert them into a structured format.
 The JSON format is optimized to specify user names, dialogue text, and corresponding timestamps.

 4. **Audio Extraction**: